tweedegolf/storage-abstraction/publish/Storage/README.md

 }
 ```

 Creates a new bucket.
 You can provide extra storage-specific settings such as access rights using the `options` object.

+If you want to create a public bucket add a key `public` to the options object and set its value to `true`.

+>[!NOTE]
+> Setting `public` to true equals `access='blob'` in Azure Blob Storage; if you want to set your bucket to another access level you add it to the options object:
+> ```typescript
+> // set custom access level
+> createBucket("test", {access: "container"});
+>```

+>[!NOTE]
+> You cannot create a public bucket if you use the AmazonS3 adapter with Backblaze or Cloudflare R2; please use the web console of these services to make your bucket public.

+>[!NOTE]
+> If you use the AmazonS3 adapter with Cubbit you can create a public bucket but if you want the files stored in the bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object of `addFileFromPath`, `addFileFromBuffer` and `addFileFromStream` as well:
+>```typescript
+> addFileFromPath({
+>   bucketName: "test",
+>   origPath: "path/to/your/file.ext",
+>   targetPath: "new-name.ext",
+>   options: {
+>     ACL: "public-read"
+>   }
+>});
+>```

 If the bucket was created successfully the `value` key will hold the string "ok".
+If you wanted to create a public bucket and the bucket couldn't be made public for instance because you use the AmazonS3 adapter i.c.w.
+Backblaze or Cloudflare R2, `value` will hold "Bucket {bucket_name} created successfully but you can only make this bucket public using the web console".

 If the bucket exists or if creating the bucket fails for another reason the `error` key will hold the error message.

+The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
+The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
+If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

+> [!NOTE]
-> Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.
+> dependent on the type of storage and the credentials used, you may need extra access rights for this action.
 E.g.: sometimes a user may only access the contents of one single bucket and has no rights to create a new bucket.
+Additionally you may not have the rights to create a public bucket.

 ### clearBucket